 While values lay down general principles or guidelines, norms are the specific rules that govern behaviour in particular situations.
 For example, cultures that place a high value on respect for elders usually have specific rules on how they are to be approached or addressed.
-It may not be permissible to look directly at them when speaking to them, or openly disobey or disagree with them.
+It may not be

-What counts as food?
-Activity
+Activity What counts as food?

-- 1 In small groups, discuss whether or not you would find it acceptable to eat the following: rabbits, guinea pigs, dogs, horses, lambs, chickens, swans, burgers, deer, cheese, cabbage.
-Give your reasons. - 2 In your groups, carry out research to find cultures where the following are: - a forbidden as food: beef; pork; shellfish.
-Explain why they are forbidden. - acceptable as food: insects (e.g. grubs, grasshoppers); snakes; rats. - 3 Which of your answers to 1 and 2 are examples of formal norms, and which are examples of informal norms? - 4 What does this activity as a whole tell us about what counts as food?
+- In small groups, discuss whether or not you would find it acceptable to eat the following: cats, dogs, rabbits, guinea pigs, horses, lambs, calves, swans, beefburgers. - 2 In your groups, carry out research to find cultures where the following are: - a forbidden as food: beef; pork; shellfish.
+Explain why they are forbidden. - b acceptable as food: insects (e.g. grubs, grasshoppers); snakes; rats. - 3 As well as the type of food that people may eat, many cultures have rules on the slaughtering of animals for food.
+Find an example of a rule from a particular culture that governs how animals must be slaughtered. - 4 Which of your answers to 1, 2 and 3 are examples of formal norms, and which are examples of informal norms? - 5 What does this activity as a whole tell us about what counts as food?